BATON: A Multimodal Benchmark for Bidirectional Automation Transition Observation in Naturalistic Driving: Introduction

 Studying this problem requires data that capture both sides of the transition together with the context surrounding it: the road scene outside the vehicle, the driver's state inside the cabin, the high-frequency vehicle control loop, interactions with leading vehicles, and route-level spatial context.
 However, existing data resources do not fully support this setting.
 Road-scene datasets mainly focus on external perception, driver-monitoring datasets often come from simulators or controlled laboratory studies, and takeover datasets are frequently one-sided or collected in controlled experimental settings.
 Representative examples include manD~1.0 for multimodal driver monitoring in a static simulator, TD2D for distracted takeover in an L2 simulator, ViE-Take for takeover under emotion-elicitation settings, and AIDE for assistive-driving perception with rich in-cabin and road-view signals but without bidirectional control transitions benchmarking as the primary task \cite{nobari2024mand, hwang2025td2d, wang2025vietake, yang2023aide, lee2025adas_activation}.

 To address this gap, we present \sysname, a real-world multimodal benchmark for studying both when drivers hand control to the DA system and when they take it back.
-Our contributions are threefold: i)~\textbf{Naturalistic multimodal dataset.} We introduce \sysname{}, a real-world driving dataset spanning 380 routes, 127 drivers, and 136.6 hours of driving, with 2,892 control-transition events.
-The dataset synchronizes front-view video, in-cabin video, CAN-decoded vehicle dynamics, radar-based lead interaction, and GPS-derived route context from diverse drivers, vehicles, and regions. ii)~\textbf{Bidirectional control-transition benchmark.} We define three tasks, driving action understanding, driver handover prediction, and takeover prediction, with cross-driver evaluation splits, multiple prediction horizons (1/3/5\,s), and metrics designed for class-imbalanced event prediction. iii)~\textbf{Baselines and analysis.} We evaluate sequence models, classical classifiers, and zero-shot vision--language models across single-modality and fusion settings.
-The results show that visual input alone is limited for transition prediction, that temporal context improves performance, and that handover and takeover exhibit different temporal patterns, with implications for HMI design.
-The benchmark package is publicly released on \href{https://github.com/OpenLKA/BATON}{GitHub}, and the full raw dataset is available under managed access at \href{https://huggingface.co/datasets/HenryYHW/BATON}{Hugging Face}.
+Our contributions are threefold: i)~\textbf{Naturalistic multimodal dataset.} We introduce \sysname{}, a real-world driving dataset spanning 781 routes, 173 drivers, 108 vehicle models, and 204.9 hours of driving.
+The dataset synchronizes front-view video, in-cabin video, CAN-decoded vehicle dynamics, radar-based lead interaction, and GPS-derived route context from diverse drivers, vehicles, and regions. ii)~\textbf{A benchmark that separates detection from anticipation.} On a frozen subset of 162.1 hours with 3,593 control-transition events, we define handover prediction, takeover \emph{onset detection} (T3-D), takeover \emph{pre-override anticipation} (T3-A, with every driver-override channel withheld and windows ending before the override begins), and an auxiliary signal-derived action-recognition task.
+The benchmark provides cross-driver and cross-vehicle splits, multiple horizons (1/3/5\,s), a leakage-audited input protocol, and sample-, event-, and operating-point (false-alarms-per-hour, warning lead time) metrics. iii)~\textbf{Baselines and analysis.} We evaluate gradient-boosted trees, sequence models, cross-modal and hierarchical Transformers, frozen video world-model features, and zero-shot vision--language models across single-modality and fusion settings.
+Multimodal context helps most on handover; takeover onset detection is largely driven by driver-input cues; and pre-override anticipation stays near the base rate for the same models that score highest on detection, suggesting that the remaining headroom reflects missing anticipatory information rather than limited model capacity.
+The benchmark package is released on \href{https://github.com/OpenLKA/BATON}{GitHub}, with a public benchmark tier that reproduces every reported result without any application, and the privacy-sensitive raw streams under identity-verified access on \href{https://huggingface.co/datasets/HenryYHW/BATON}{Hugging Face} (details in Appendix~\ref{app:release}).